-ENVIRONMENTAL ISSUES IN BAYSIDE (ELTON 2019) WATER MANAGEMENT IMPLICATIONS SPECIFIC CHALLENGES RISKS TO THE BAYSIDE COMMUNITY AND ENVIRONMENT HOW THIS STRATEGY RESPONDS Increased storm events and sea-level Increasing impacts Loss of amenity at beaches Goal 4 aims to improve Bayside's rise are likely to increase the severity of localised flooding and coastal erosion of coastal erosion Loss of coastal vegetation and habitat waterways and foreshores, including actions to address the impacts of Severe climate events are also Coastal infrastructure coastal erosion.
-La coastal erosion.
-Lady Robinsons Beach is a Climate change adaptation and community predicted to impact Bayside's existing high groundwater tables, increasing particular rocus resilience urban flooding the potential for contaminants urban flooding and the potential for contaminants to reach surface waters challenges and severity of flooding in and drainag flooding in low-lying depositing silt and areas and debris and causing tidally property damage flooding in flooding, blocking and drainag includes ac progress flooding in and drainage flooding in and drainage includes ac progress flooding includes ac prog Goal 3 is focused on flooding inundation and drainage, and includes actions to progress floodplain management and mitigation works affected drainage systems More siltation in drainage systems Conserving water resources is a key priority, including increasing water efficiency and identifying options to recycle and reuse stormwater Increasing pressure on open space, particularly Increasing demand for water will increase Council's water bills Goal 6 is focused on managing water use across the LGA and within Council's on managing water use across the LGA identifying options to recycle and reuse sports fields Fields irrigated with drinking water will be exposed to water restrictions in times of drought operations.
-It includes actions to investigate efficient improvements and alternative water sources for irrigations.
+ENVIRONMENTAL ISSUES IN BAYSIDE (ELTON 2019) WATER MANAGEMENT IMPLICATIONS SPECIFIC CHALLENGES RISKS TO THE BAYSIDE COMMUNITY AND ENVIRONMENT HOW THIS STRATEGY RESPONDS Increased storm events and sea-level Increasing impacts Loss of amenity at beaches Goal 4 aims to improve Bayside's rise are likely to increase the severity of localised flooding and coastal erosion of coastal erosion Loss of coastal vegetation and habitat waterways and foreshores, including actions to address the impacts of Severe climate events are also Coastal infrastructure at risk of damage coastal erosion.
+Lac coastal erosion.
+Lady Robinsons Beach is a particular focus Climate change adaptation and community predicted to impact Bayside's existing high groundwater tables, increasing Increased sedimentation in Botany Bay particular rocus resilience urban floodi the potential contaminant urban flooding and the potential for contaminants to reach surface waters challenges and severity of flooding inun and drainage flooding in roads and pathways, low-lying depositing silt and areas and debris and causing property damage flooding inun and drainage includes actic progress flooding i Goal 3 is focused on flooding inundation and drainage, and includes actions to progress floodplain management and mitigation works affected drainage systems More siltation in drainage systems resources is a k priority, includi increasing wat Resource efficiency and identifying opt Conserving water resources is a key priority, including increasing water pressure on open space, Council's water bills use acro Goal 6 is focused on managing water use across the LGA and within Council's identifying options to recycle and reuse sports fields Fields irrigated with drinking water will be exposed to water restrictions in times of drought operations.
+It includes actions to investigate efficient improvements and alternative water sources for irrigation.